abehlok2/DIY_AV-Entrainment-Fast/README_Audio.md

 frequency, and amplitude using the current preference for absolute level or dB.

 ## C++ Port
 A minimal C++ implementation using JUCE lives in `src/cpp_audio`.
 Build it with CMake and ensure JUCE is available on your system.
-The GUI portion now resides under `src/cpp_audio/ui` and links directly to the same audio library to provide an integrated editor application.
+The code has been reorganized into subfolders: `core` for track assembly and preview classes, `utils` for helper functions, `synths` for the synthesis routines and `ui` for the GUI components.
+The GUI portion links directly to the same audio library to provide an integrated editor application.

 The JUCE port now provides a `StepPreviewComponent` that mirrors the Python UI's play/pause/stop controls and time slider for auditioning a single step.
 It also includes a **Reset** button and labels the currently loaded step alongside the playback time.